 General and specific Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset that necessarily takes a substantial period of time to get ready for its intended use are capitalised as part of the cost of that asset till the date it is ready for its intended use or sale.
 Other borrowing costs are recognised as an expense in the period in which they are incurred.
-Investment income earned to the tatement of profit and loss for the period for which they are incurred.
+Investment income earned on the temporary investment of specific borrowings pending their expenditure on qualifying assets is deducted from the borrowing cost eligible for capitalisation.
+All other borrowing costs are charged to the statement of profit and loss for the period for which they are incurred.